dvln/out/README.md

 like these built-in options (which can reformat, suppress/re-route output, etc) and even use built-in "detailed" errors if preferred (more below).
-Note also that one can easily hook up CLI options like a debug or verbose option into API's to set output thresholds and turn on get logfile names and such.
+Note also that one can easily hook up CLI options like a debug or verbose option into API's to set output thresholds and turn on get log file names and such.

 There are 8 output levels (perhaps too many for most folks) but one can, of course, just use those that a given product needs.
 There is no need to use